Bachelor's Degree

 > TU WITH REQUIRED SEMINARS

-TU to Political Sociology 2: Political Actors and Behavior (33 hours of lectures + 15 hours of tutorials)
+TU to Political Sociology 2: Political Actors and Behavior (33 hours—4 lectures + 15 hours of tutorials—2 tutorials)

-TU French PoliticalTU under the Fifth Republic (33 hours of lectures + 15 hours of tutorials)
+TU French PoliticalTU Under the Fifth Republic (33 hours—4 lectures + 15 hours of tutorials—TU tutorials)

-TU : ConstitutionalTU of the Fifth Republic (33 hours of lectures + 15 hours of tutorials)
+TU ConstitutionalTU of the Fifth Republic (33 hours—4 lectures + 15 hours of tutorials—2 tutorials)

 TU AdministrativeTU (22h-3C)